Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Cook Time:40 minutes mins

-Keyword: bread, Irish soda bread
+Keyword: bread, cranberries, Irish soda bread, raisins

 Servings: 1 loaf